piotrmurach/tty-markdown/README.md

 TTY::Markdown.pasre(markdown_string, colors: 16)
 ```

-This feauture may be handy when working in terminals with limited color supported.
-By default, **TTY::Markdown** detects supported color mode and adjusts output automatically.
+This feauture may be handy when working in terminals with limited color support.
+By default, **TTY::Markdown** detects your terminal color mode and adjusts output automatically.

 ### 2.2 `:theme`